 Honors-designated course sections will emphasize the following learning outcomes: information literacy, quantitative fluency, oral/written communication, and critical thinking.
 Students will be required to complete advanced and more rigorous assignments that demonstrate learning beyond the articulated course outcomes.
 Additional assessments will be designed to emphasize core skills such as critical thinking, writing, research, and self-reflection.

-To complete the honors program, students must complete any combination of 12 units (four 3-unit courses) of “honors” designated sections and an “honors” designated capstone course section (3 units) for a total of 15 units, with a minimum GPA in the five honors courses of 3.00 and a minimum overall degree program GPA of 3.30.
-Note: honors course sections can be identified in the online course schedule with a section prefix beginning with the letter “U” (i.e., USF1) and by information in the section comments field of the section details page.
-Students should contact their academic advisors or the Registrar’s Office if they need help identifying honors-designated course sections.
+To complete the honors program, students must complete honors-designated core requirement course sections and an honors-designated capstone course section for a total of 15 units, with a minimum GPA in the five honors courses of 3.00 and a minimum overall degree program GPA of 3.30.
+Note: honors course sections can be identified in the online course schedule with a section prefix beginning with the letter “A” (e.g., ASF1) and by information in the section comments field of the section details page.
+Students should contact their academic advisor or the Registrar’s Office if they need help identifying honors-designated course sections.

 Honors sections of the courses below will be offered every term.
-In addition, students who transfer any of these courses into GGU may petition to have an honors section offered of other courses in order to satisfy the 12 unit requirement.
-Students should contact their academic advisors to begin the petition process.
+In addition, students who transfer any of these courses into GGU may petition to have an honors section offered of other courses in order to satisfy the core requirement.
+Students should contact their academic advisor to begin the petition process.